Reviewed: 10th April 2019

 Court action is the next step in HMRC’s arsenal of enforcement measures.
 Depending on the size of your debt and nature of your relationship with them – whether this is the first time your company has been in arrears, for example – they may take various types of action as follows:

-If HMRC take the case to a county court, and a County Court Judgement is issued against you, non-payment can be used as proof that your company is insolvent.
-You have 14 days in which to respond, and can request a further 14 days to arrange settlement of the debt.
-If you fail to respond, or cannot afford to repay, HMRC may issue a winding-up petition against the company for debts greater than £750.
+If HMRC take the case to a county court, and a County Court Judgment is issued against you, non-payment can be used as proof that your company is insolvent.
+You have 14 days in which to respond, after which you can then request a further 14 days in order to arrange settlement of the debt.
+If you fail to respond, or cannot afford to repay, HMRC may issue a winding-up petition against the company if your debts are greater than £750.

 HMRC may decide to issue a statutory demand, which is a formal request for payment.
-You need to respond to this within 18 days, otherwise if the debt is £750 or more, HMRC will petition for your company’s winding-up.
+You need to make payment within 21 days, or else challenge the demand within 18 days, otherwise HMRC will petition for your company’s winding-up.

 If you receive a Notice of Requirement (NOR) for a Security Bond, HMRC have taken a very serious step in recovering VAT or PAYE arrears.
 It means you have to provide security to HMRC in the form of a bond, which if not paid by the due date, makes it a criminal offence to carry on trading.

 These notices are only sent when HMRC believe that you have deliberately avoided repayment, built up large amounts of debt, or have failed to cooperate with them.
-The problem is that you or other individuals can be included on the demand on a personal basis, alongside the company.
+Failure to pay the security bond when requested can see you landed with a fine of up to £5,000.

 If your company fails to pay a CCJ or statutory demand issued by HMRC, they will petition the courts for your winding-up.
-If the petition is successful a winding-up order will be granted, which enforces company closure and liquidation.
+If the petition is successful a winding-up order will be granted, which forces the company into liquidation.